Measles: Cause

-Measles is caused by the measles virus, a single-stranded, negative-sense, enveloped RNA virus of the genus Morbillivirus within the family Paramyxoviridae.
+Measles is caused by the measles virus, a single-stranded, non-segmented, negative-sense, enveloped RNA virus of the genus Morbillivirus within the family Paramyxoviridae.
+It is related most closely to rinderpest, a cattle virus eradicated in 2001, and canine distemper, a mammalian disease that causes neurologic deterioration.
+There are 24 strains of measles virus divided into eight clades designated A-H.

-The virus is highly contagious and is spread by coughing and sneezing via close personal contact or direct contact with secretions.
-Measles is the most contagious virus known.
-It remains infective for up to two hours in that airspace or nearby surfaces.
+The virus is one of the most contagious human pathogens and is spread by coughing and sneezing via close personal contact or direct contact with secretions.
+It remains infectious for up to two hours via suspended respiratory droplets.
+It is not easily spread by fomites, because the virus is inactivated within a few hours by ultraviolet light and heat.
+It is also inactivated by trypsin, acidic environments, and ether.
 Measles is so contagious that if one person has it, 90% of non-immune people who have close contact with them (e.g., household members) will also become infected.
 Humans are the only natural hosts of the virus, and no other animal reservoirs are known to exist, although mountain gorillas are believed to be susceptible to the disease.

 Risk factors for measles virus infection include immunodeficiency caused by HIV/AIDS, immunosuppression following receipt of an organ or a stem cell transplant, alkylating agents, or corticosteroid therapy, regardless of immunization status; travel to areas where measles commonly occurs or contact with travelers from such an area; and the loss of passive, inherited antibodies before the age of routine immunization.

 Pathophysiology

-Once the measles virus gets onto the mucosa, it infects the epithelial cells in the trachea or bronchi.
-Measles virus uses a protein on its surface called hemagglutinin (H protein), to bind to a target receptor on the host cell, which could be CD46, which is expressed on all nucleated human cells, CD150, aka signaling lymphocyte activation molecule or SLAM, which is found on immune cells like B or T cells, and antigen-presenting cells, or nectin-4, a cellular adhesion molecule.
-Once bound, the fusion, or F protein helps the virus fuse with the membrane and ultimately get inside the cell.

-As the virus is a single-stranded negative-sense RNA virus, it includes the enzyme RNA-dependent RNA polymerase (RdRp) which is used to transcribe its genome into a positive-sense mRNA strand.

-After entering a cell, it is ready to be translated into viral proteins, wrapped in the cell's lipid envelope, and sent out of the cell as a newly made virus.
-Within days, the measles virus spreads through local tissue and is picked up by dendritic cells and alveolar macrophages, and carried from that local tissue in the lungs to the local lymph nodes.
-From there it continues to spread, eventually getting into the blood and spreading to more lung tissue, as well as other organs like the intestines and the brain.
-Functional impairment of the infected dendritic cells by the measles virus is thought to contribute to measles-induced immunosuppression.
+Once the measles virus contacts the mucosa lining the respiratory tract, it binds to SLAM (signaling lymphocyte activation molecule, also known as CD150) on the surface of macrophages and dendritic cells.
+These cells then take up the virus.
+This process is mediated by the hemagglutinin protein (H) on the surface of the measles virus binding to SLAM and causing the fusion protein in the viral capsule (F) to change shape, allowing the envelope to fuse with the viral RNA and viral proteins entry.
+The L protein, an RNA-dependent RNA polymerase, then transcribes the viral negative-sense genome into a positive-sense mRNA, which is translated by the cell's native ribosomes into viral proteins.
+These immune cells pass the virus on to other groups of immune cells, including B cells, T cells, thymocytes, and hematopoietic stem cells, which disseminate the virus to other organs during the incubation period.

+The initial period of infection in the lung lasts for two to three days, and ends with the first period of viremia.
+Five to seven days after infection begins, the second viremia occurs, and the virus infects epithelial cells.
+The virus spreads along epithelial cells, initially in the respiratory tree via intercellular pores, and later in the linings of other organs and the respiratory tree via nectin-4 receptors.
+This causes the cough seen clinically, which aerosolizes the virus and enables it to spread.